GianlucaFormica/Getting-and-Cleaning-Data-Project-1/README.md

 tBodyGyroJerkMean

 ## The tidydata.txt variables names are below.
 This data set only includes averages by subject and activity of the original variables that were means and standard deviations.
-The names are the same as the original but with "-", "(", and ")" replaced with "_", except in cases where a double "_" or an end of line "_" might occur.
+The names are the same as the original but with "-", "(", and ")" replaced with "", except in cases where a double "" or an end of line "_" might occur.
 In those cases the character was simply removed.
 The mapping is therefore straightforward.
 Remember, each of these variables is an average of the original variable with similar name, and the average is taken over subject and activity.
+The first few mappings are given to demonstrate.

 Subject : Subject id code

 Activity : type of activity

-tBodyAcc_mean_X
+tBodyAcc_mean_X  : mean(tBodyAcc-mean()-X)

-tBodyAcc_mean_Y
+tBodyAcc_mean_Y  : mean(tBodyAcc-mean()-Y)

-tBodyAcc_mean_Z
+tBodyAcc_mean_Z  : mean(tBodyAcc-mean()-Z)

-tGravityAcc_mean_X
+tGravityAcc_mean_X : mean(tGravityAcc-mean()-X)

-tGravityAcc_mean_Y
+tGravityAcc_mean_Y : mean(tGravityAcc-mean()-Y)

-tGravityAcc_mean_Z
+tGravityAcc_mean_Z :

 tBodyAccJerk_mean_X